 Gotabaya Rajapaksa wins Sri Lankan presidential election: Official results

 Sri Lanka's controversial wartime defence secretary Gotabaya Rajapaksa will lead the country after ruling party candidate Sajith Premadasa conceded the hotly contested presidential poll on Sunday, marking the return of the powerful Rajapaksa dynasty known for its pro-China tilt, amidst security challenges following the Easter Sunday terror attacks that killed 269 people.
-Rajapaksa defeated Premadasa by more than 13 lakh votes, according to the official results.
+Rajapaksa, 70, defeated Premadasa, 52, by more than 13 lakh votes, according to the official results.

+Rajapaksa, who will succeed President Maithripala Sirisena for a five-year term, will be sworn in as the seventh executive president of Sri Lanka on Monday at the ancient north central town of Anuradhapura.
+He will be the second member from the Rajapaksa family to become the president.
+His older brother Mahinda Rajapaksa was president from 2005 to 2015.

 He conceded the presidential election to his rival even before the official results were announced and also stepped down as the Deputy Leader of the ruling United National Party (UNP) with immediate effect.
 "It is my privilege to honour the people's decision and congratulate Mr. Gotabaya Rajapaksa on his election," Premadasa said.